Battle of Pell's Point: Battle

 The British waited half an hour before attacking again.
 This time when they attacked, they attacked with all 4,000 men and seven cannon.
 The British bombarded the American position behind the stone wall as their infantry advanced.
 The cannon fire was ineffective, and when the British were 50 yards away the Americans fired a volley which stopped the British infantry.
 The British returned fire, and musket and rifle fire ensued for 20 minutes, the British supported by cannon, at which point the lead American regiment fell back under cover of the next reserve regiment.
 The 3rd Continental Regiment was stationed behind the stone wall on the opposite side of the road.

 The British attacked the position of the 3rd Continentals, and an engagement ensued.
 Both sides kept up constant fire, the Americans breaking the British lines several times.
-However, after 17 volleys, the British numbers began to overwhelm the Americans, and Glover ordered a withdrawal to another stone wall on the crest of a hill while the next regiment in line, the 26th Continentals, engaged the British.
+However, after 17 volleys, the British numbers began to overwhelm the Americans, and Glover ordered a withdrawal to another stone wall while the next regiment in line, the 26th Continentals, engaged the British.

 A reconnaissance party of 30 men was sent out from behind the third stone wall to see if the British would try and flank the American position.
 The party ran into the British, who had continued to advance, and they fell back to the stone wall.
 The Americans behind the wall fired one volley before Glover gave the order to retreat.
-The Americans retreated across a bridge over the Hutchinson stream, their retreat covered by the 150 men of the 14th Continentals who engaged in an artillery duel with the British.
-Howe camped on a hill on the opposite side of the stream but made no attempt to cross the stream.
+The Americans retreated about a mile north and crossed a bridge over the Hutchinson stream, their retreat covered by the 150 men of the 14th Continentals who engaged in an artillery duel with the British.
+Howe's army camped on the opposite side of the stream but made no attempt to cross the stream.